Skip to main content

 3. Phase 03

-The formal assessment applies the WAVR-21 framework to all gathered information, evaluating 21 behavioral and contextual risk factors across static and dynamic domains.
-The result is a structured professional judgment assessment — not an opinion, but a documented, evidence-based evaluation of risk level with specific behavioral drivers identified.
+The formal assessment applies the KTI-W — Kestralis's proprietary SPJ instrument — to all gathered information, evaluating behavioral and contextual risk factors across eight domains and twenty-six factors, both static and dynamic.
+The result is a documented, evidence-based evaluation of risk level with specific behavioral drivers identified — not an opinion, but a defensible structured professional judgment, supported by the practitioner's exposed reasoning.

 4. Phase 04